-I never want to call people out on what they’re eating.
-I purely love to share what I’ve learned because it’s been so eye opening to me and how food effects the way you feel.
+I purely love to share what I’ve learned about healthy eating because it’s been so eye opening to me and how food effects the way you feel.
 I feel confident it will be for you too (if not already) as you learn more about highly processed foods and discover the feelings and long-term health problems that come from consuming them; especially over an extended period of time.

 I chose this topic because I want to bring awareness to popular food items that are definitely not in the “healthy” category.
 Most of us eat these foods on a daily basis (including our kids!) without knowing they are loaded with sugar.
 So, let’s clear the air here on a few of these items that can sometime be termed “healthy”.